Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Preliminaries

-We now review and introduce new notation before proceeding with a formal presentation of the results in the next section.
-First, recall the problem definition.
+Recall the problem definition.
 We have a bipartite graph $G$ with a set $I$ of $n$ offline vertices, also called resources.
 An arbitrary number of vertices $t\in T$ arrive online.
 We use the index of arrivals $t$ to also denote their order in time.
 So assume vertex $t\in T$ arrives at time $t$.
 All edges $(i,t)$ incident on vertex $t$ are revealed when $t$ arrives, along with a corresponding probability of success $p_{it}$.
-On each new arrival, we must make an irrevocable decision to match the arrival to any one of the available offline neighbours.
-Once a match, say $(i,t)$, is made it succeeds with probability $p_{it}$, independent of all other events.
-Successful match makes $i$ unavailable to future arrivals and leads to a reward $r_i$.
+On each new arrival, we must make an irrevocable decision to match the arrival to any one of the available offline neighbors.
+Once a match, say $(i,t)$, is made, it succeeds with probability $p_{it}$ independent of all other events.
+If the match succeeds, resource $i$ unavailable to future arrivals and leads to a reward $r_i$.
 The objective is to maximize the expected reward summed over all arrivals.
+Throughout the paper, we use \alg\ to denote the online algorithm under consideration as well its expected total reward.
+Similarly, \opt\ denotes the (fully) offline benchmark and its expected total reward.
+W.l.o.g., let \opt\ be a deterministic algorithm. \begin{lemma} The optimal fully offline and clairvoyant algorithms are deterministic and given by a (possibly exponential time) dynamic program. \end{lemma} We provide a proof in Appendix \ref{appx:trunc}.
+While the ideas in this paper can be used for comparison with randomized benchmark algorithms, the fact that \opt\ is deterministic simplifies presentation of the key ideas.